petroemil/Rx.Book/Draft.md

 Throughout this book you will mostly use the second one (passing the lambda expressions) as that's the fastest to implement.
 Obviously in a real application you would want to build your `Observable` object and build a unit test suite around it, something that you can't quite do with inline defined lambda functions.

-The patter that you should follow for the rest of the examples is the following:
+The pattern that you should follow for the rest of the examples is the following:

 ```csharp
 private void Subscribe<T>(IObservable<T> source, string subscribtionName)